Finding the best VPN for torrenting isn’t an easy task. In this post, I have listed out 7 best VPN for torrenting.

-There are several factors involved when choosing a VPN solely for torrenting.
+Before we list this VPNs there are various factors to look out for when choosing a VPN solely for torrenting.

 Here are the most important ones:

-- Jurisdiction – Preferably outside the US along with 5, 9 and 14 eyes
+- Jurisdiction – Preferably outside the 5, 9 and 14 eyes

-- Logging Policy – Preferably VPN that doesn’t collect ANY logs
+- Logging Policy – Preferably VPN that doesn’t collect and keep ANY logs

 - Speed – a VPN that is fast enough for downloading large files